 The operation of a ship is a complex activity, especially when it is being carried out away from immediate help and at the mercy of nature.
 Optimum performance can therefore only be achieved by using the available workforce in an efficient manner.

-The very core aspect of watchkeeping is to minimize any prospect of human error and thereby reduce risk of damage to the ship or cargo.
+The very core aspect of watchkeeping is to minimize any prospect of human error and thereby reduce the risk of damage to the ship or cargo.
 More than often, the time at anchorage is considered to be a time to relax.
 However, depending on the area in which the vessel is operating in, the anchorage might be a time to be extra vigilant.

-Seafarers who have been on a vessel anchored outside the Port of Calabar (Nigeria) can relate to the extent to which watchkeeping at anchorage is troublesome!
-Or anchorage at Singapore for that matter where traffic is abundant and where small errors might lead to full scale disasters.
+Seafarers who have been on a vessel anchored outside the Port of Calabar (Nigeria) can relate to the extent to which watchkeeping at anchorage is troublesome, or anchorage at Singapore for that matter where traffic is abundant and where small errors might lead to full-scale disasters.

-At anchorage, it is solely up to the Master to decide whether the watch is to be kept on deck or on the bridge.
-As otherwise, the officer on watch (OOW) has to ensure that all measures are taken for safety of the vessel, its cargo and crew.
+At anchorage, it is solely up to the Master to decide whether the watch is to be kept on a deck or on the bridge.
+As otherwise, the officer on watch (OOW) has to ensure that all measures are taken for the safety of the vessel, its cargo and crew.